Agents shouldn't work for the vendor. They should work for you.

 Change management at the 5-day cadence

-Under MSA, our public commitment is a median request-to-production of five days, maximum.
+Our public commitment is a median request-to-production of five days.
 Every change (hot-fix or feature) runs through Magarathea's same build workflow (signed spec, gate, architect sign-off) before it deploys.
-Phased rollout (10% → 25% → 100%) with automatic rollback on SLO breach.
+Phased rollout (10% → 25% → 100%).

 Audit-trail extension into runtime